particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 You can also generate a token using oAuth client credentials.
 You can adjust the expiration time using this method, including making it non-expiring.

 ### Backing up the schema

+At this time, the schema can only be set using the Particle Cloud API.
+Examples are provided using `curl`, a common command-line program for making API calls.

 It's a good idea to make a backup copy of the schema before you modify it.
 The feature to delete the custom schema and revert to the factory default is planned but not currently implemented.